 All application materials are to be sent electronically through the Composition Application Form.

 1. CURRICULUM VITAE or RESUME and BIO (include: educational background, schools, teachers, degrees, awards, prizes, previous festivals attended, and any relevant performances and/or professional experience)

 2. TWO to THREE (maximum) REPRESENTATIVE SCORES and recordings (if available).
-At least one of these works must be suitable for performance by one of the soloists or ensembles-in-residence (ranging from solo to the full ensemble) and twelve (12) minutes or under in duration.
+It is recommended that at least one of these works must be suitable for performance by one of the soloists or ensembles-in-residence (ranging from solo to the full ensemble) and ten (10) minutes or under in duration, unless you intend to write a new work.
 Please refer to the information on the soloists and ensembles-in-residence page regarding the precise instrumentation and performers available.